AdobeDocs/target.pt-BR/help/c-integrating-target-with-mac/a4t/campaign-creation.md

 Before you set up an activity that uses [!DNL Analytics] as the reporting source, establish the goal for the activity, such as improving revenue per visitor (RPV) or increasing clicks on your shopping cart.
 Escolha uma métrica de sucesso final para a atividade.
 Although you can select additional metrics at any time in [!DNL Analytics], you must still specify a particular metric you expect this test to affect.

-## Crie uma atividade que use o Analytics como fonte do relatórios
+## Crie uma atividade que use o Analytics como a fonte do relatórios

 Creating a [!DNL Target] activity that uses [!DNL Analytics] as the reporting source is similar to setting up a regular [!DNL Target] activity, with a few important differences.
 For example, you cannot select a segment for reporting while creating the activity because all segments available in [!DNL Analytics] can be applied when viewing a report.